Cornell Insignia

 Start Your Career

 Upon graduation, Cornell Law students are fully prepared for the challenges of the legal landscape.
 Plus, they stand out in the employment marketplace.
-In 2021, 97.9% of our graduates were employed within 10 months of graduation.
+In 2022, 95.9% of our graduates were employed within 10 months of graduation.

 ~ The Right Outcome ~

-Positioning you for Success
+Positioning You for Success

 From the time you arrive on campus through graduation and beyond, Cornell Law will help you gain the skills you need to pursue your professional interests.